amish-mishra/cechmate-DR/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Personal Fork
 This forked repo has the added **Delaunay-Rips (DR) filtration** method I have been working on for research at Florida Atlantic University.
 Essentially, the DR filtration has simplices found in the Delaunay Triangulation of the point cloud with the Vietoris-Rips weights on the simplices.
+My code is written in the file
+`cechmate-DR/cechmate/filtrations/del_rips.py`

-The method can be imported into a python file from this library by typing
-`from cechmate import DR`
+The method can be imported into a python file from this library by typing `from cechmate import DR`

 Our goal is to showcase the computational efficiency and practical usage of Delaunay-Rips when compared to other methods such as Rips and Alpha.
 Here is a graph illustrating the speed-up experienced using Delaunay-Rips